 Brizy Pro Review

 Brizy Pro is still a fairly new WordPress page builder with an absolutely gorgeous interface.
-Recently passing 50,000 downloads, Brizy Pro is growing and has huge potential to compete with the more popular page builders.
+With over 50,000 downloads, Brizy Pro is growing and with all of its recent improvements has huge potential to compete with the more popular page builders.

 Brizy Pro Review at a glance